 Calcium is the mineral that makes up tooth enamel; as you're growing, making sure you get enough of it means your teeth will have a healthy layer of protection.
 Hard cheeses in particular (parmesan, cotija, gouda, Monterey jack, pecorino romano, and asiago, to name a few) help scrub the teeth—in case you needed a reason for more charcuterie boards.

 Banana peels—they're not just for cartoons!
 Before you toss your trash at night, grab a (clean) peel and rub the inside against your teeth for two minutes.
 "Yes, this is a thing," says Raimondi.
 "It can actually exfoliate some of the external stains."
-The potassium, magnesium, and manganese that our bodies love also help remove surface stains on teeth.
+The potassium, magnesium, and manganese that our bodies love also help teeth appear whiter.

 Limit Coffee Intake

 This method is not nearly as fun as some of the others, we know, but one of the easiest ways to keep teeth free of stains is—to not stain them in the first place.
 Dark soda, coffee, black tea, and red wine are all liquids that will have staining or graying effects on teeth over time.
 And that juice stop you're making on the way to work?
 "People drink green, red juice, etc., on the go.
 No one brushes afterward, so the pigment stays on the teeth," says Lieb.
 Grab a straw for darker beverages and be mindful of how you eat certain dark-colored foods if you want your smile to stay white.